-I have broad teaching interests and am always pleased to hear from doctoral students who would like to work with me.
-Students are also encouraged to work with me in one of the several courses I offer.
-Recent seminars have included Sound Studies, Current Trends in Musicology, and Technologies in the Concert Hall and Opera House.
+Protano-Biggs also has broad teaching interests and encourages students who would like to work with her to be in touch.
+Students are also encouraged to work with her in one of the several courses she offers.
+Recent seminars have included Sound Studies, Current Trends in Musicology, Buildings for Music: Theorizing Musical Infrastructures, Technologies in the Concert Hall and Opera House and Vocal Contests.

 MPhil in Musicology and BA Hons in Music, University of Cambridge